-Name of subsidiary Principal place of business 2020 % 2019 % Servcorp Aswad Real Estate Company WLL Kuwait 51 51 Servcorp Qatar LLC Qatar 51 51 Servcorp LLC UAE 51 51 Servcorp Administration Services WLL UAE 51 51
+Name of subsidiary

+Servcorp Aswad Real Estate Company WLL

+Servcorp Qatar LLC

+Servcorp LLC

+Servcorp Administration Services WLL

 A Company in the Consolidated Entity exercises control over Servcorp Aswad Real Estate Company WLL, Servcorp Qatar LLC, Servcorp LLC and Servcorp Administration Services WLL despite owning 49% of the issued capital.
 Arrangements are in place that entitle the Company or its controlled entities to the benefits and risks of ownership notwithstanding that the majority shareholding may be vested in another party.